 Gerber files are processed for visualization but often also to complex image processing algorithms: e.g. etch compensation, design rule checks in CAM and so on.
 These algorithms perform long sequences of numerical calculations.
 Rounding errors unavoidably accumulate.
-This means that all coordinates can move and object sizes can vary.
-The specification limits the allowed perturbation to [-0.5 $\mu$ m, +0.5 $\mu$ m]; furthermore coincident coordinates must remain coincident.
+Coordinates can move and object sizes can vary.
+The specification limits the allowed perturbation to $[-0.5\mu m, +0.5 \mu m]$; furthermore coincident coordinates must remain coincident.
 The writer can assume that the perturbation is within this limit.
 Higher accuracy cannot be blindly assumed; if it is needed it must be checked that the applications downstream can handle this.
 A file is therefore only robust if, under any allowed perturbation, it remains valid and represents the same image.